ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 Or Patterns
 ==============

-.. author:: Ömer Sinan Ağacan, Sebastian Graf, David Knothe
+.. author:: David Knothe, Ömer Sinan Ağacan, Sebastian Graf
 .. date-accepted:: Leave blank.
 This will be filled in when the proposal is accepted.
 .. ticket-url:: Leave blank.
 This will eventually be filled with the
                 ticket URL which will track the progress of the